 Local and state health and safety regulations do not permit the Red Cross to allow pets in disaster shelters.
 (Service animals are allowed in Red Cross shelters.).
 It may be difficult, if not impossible, to find shelter for your animals in the midst of a disaster, so plan ahead.
 DO NOT WAIT UNTIL DISASTER STRIKES TO DO YOUR RESEARCH.

 * The best option is to get a friend or relative outside the evacuation area to take your pets, and preferably you, too.
-If that's not possible, try locating a pet friendly motel or one that waives animal prohibitions during evacuations.
+If that's not possible, try locating a pet friendly hotel or motel on PetFriendlyTravel.com or one that waives animal prohibitions during evacuations.